iotaledger/susee-streams-poc/README.md

    * Receives prepared iota streams packages from the *Sensor* and sends these packages to the tangle performing the adaptive POW.
    * Listens to new tangle messages and sends the encrypted streams packages to the sensor:
      * Announcement Messages: Used in the *Initialization* workflow
      * Keyload Messages: Used in the *Add/Remove Subscriber* and *Initialization* workflows
+   * In the current POC implementation the *Tangle-Proxy* also forwards remote control commands from the *Sensor remote control* to the *ESP32 Sensor*.
+In a later production system for the *Sensor Processing* workflow this service will probably be implemented as an independent service while for the *Initialization* workflow an integration of Tangle- and Command-Communication can be of advantage.

 Following workflows will exist for each channel.
 Every sensor uses its own exclusive channel:

 #### Initialization
   * Limitations of lorawan don't apply.
 Sensor is connected via Wifi or wired using peripherals (e.g. usb).
-  * Performs the initial handshake (announcement/subscription/keyload) between sensor and the channel author (*Management Console*) via the *Tangle Proxy*.
+  * Performs the initial handshake (announcement/subscription/keyload) between *Sensor* and the channel author (*Management Console*) via the *Tangle Proxy*.
 <img src="workflow_initialization.png" alt="drawing" width="650"/>